Carry Respect, Not A Blade

 MACE Procedures

-Child planning meetings are a key element of the multi-agency child exploitation (MACE) procedures in Norfolk.
-During the meeting the risk level will be discussed, you will have the opportunity to discuss any updates for your child and the professional network will also attend, share any information and review the current level of risk.
+During the meeting, your child’s risk level will be discussed, you will have the opportunity to share any updates about your child, and the professional network will attend to share information and review the current level of risk.

-How Often Will Your Child Be Seen?
+How Often Will My Child Be Seen?

 This entirely depends on what risk your child is rated as.
 Joe was high risk on a Child protection plan.